Water leaks

 Cause:

-• An old or incorrectly installed seal can cause the rubber seal to not properly or insufficiently clamp to the windshield or window frame.
-This causes water to pass between the rubber seal and the windshield or between the rubber seal and the window frame.
+• An old or improperly installed seal can cause the rubber seal to not tighten properly or not tighten properly on the windshield or window frame.
+This allows water to pass between the rubber seal and the windshield or between the rubber seal and the window frame.

 Corrective action:

-• Seal the problem area by applying window sealing compound between the rubber seal and the windshield or between the seal and the window frame.
-Wipe off excess sealant immediately.
+• Seal the problem area by applying window sealant between the rubber seal and the windshield or between the seal and the window frame.
+Wipe off any excess sealant immediately.

-• If a new leak is found after the necessary leak test, the rubber seal must be replaced.
+• If a new leak is detected after the required leak check, the rubber seal should be replaced.

 Windshield seal